 - 2.5.1 The Vice Provost for Resource Management oversees Budget Management and Position Management. - 2.5.2 The Vice Provost for Undergraduate Education (VPUE) is responsible for working with the Appalachian community on University-wide undergraduate initiatives.
 The VPUE oversees: General Education, First Year Seminar Program, Writing Across the Curriculum, University Writing Center, Service Learning, University Forum Series, Advising and Orientation, Learning Assistance Program, Testing Services, University Documentary Film Services, Student Research, Summer Reading Program. - 2.5.3 The Vice Provost for Faculty Affairs (VPFA) works closely with Faculty Senate, provost and executive vice chancellor, deans, associate vice chancellors and department chairs to develop policy and best practices for faculty evaluation, academic development initiatives, and faculty support services.
-The VPFA oversees: The Faculty Handbook, Learning Technology Services, and the William C. Hubbard Programs for Faculty Excellence. - 2.5.4 The Vice Provost for Research (VPR) is responsible for facilitating and expanding university-wide faculty and student-based research/creative activities and providing leadership and vision for strategic growth of research.
+The VPFA oversees: The Faculty Handbook, the Office of Title IX Compliance, the Office of Disability Resources, and the Center for Academic Excellence. - 2.5.4 The Vice Provost for Research (VPR) is responsible for facilitating and expanding university-wide faculty and student-based research/creative activities and providing leadership and vision for strategic growth of research.
 The VPR works collaboratively with the deans to secure grants and contracts and to integrate efforts by University and college-level advancement to communicate and raise private funds for research.
 The VPR oversees the work of campus-wide research entities, the Office of Sponsored Programs, the Office of Research Protections and the Office of Grants, Resources and Services and chairs the University Research Council.
 The VPR works closely with Business Affairs to foster a strong relationship with the Office of Special Funds Accounting.